ijl/orjson/README.md

 ## Performance

-Serialization and deserialization performance of orjson is better than ultrajson, rapidjson, or json.
+Serialization and deserialization performance of orjson is better than ultrajson, rapidjson, simplejson, or json.
 The benchmarks are done on fixtures of real data:

 * twitter.json, 631.5KiB, results of a search on Twitter for "一", containing CJK strings, dictionaries of strings and arrays of dictionaries, indented.